ballerina-platform/module-ballerinax-salesforce/README.md

 #### Update Record

-The ‘updateRecord’ remote function of the baseclient can be used to update SObject records for a given SObject type.
-Users need to pass SObject name, SObject Id and the SObject record in json format to the updateRecord’ function and it will return ‘true’ at the success and will return an error at the failure.
+The `updateRecord` remote function of the baseclient can be used to update SObject records for a given SObject type.
+Users need to pass SObject name, SObject Id and the SObject record in json format to the updateRecord’ function and it will return `true` at the success and will return an error at the failure.

 ```ballerina